Back to Blog

 How Flowful Approaches AI Compliance

-At Flowful, we are an AI implementation partner.
-We build web and internal chatbots, AI phone receptionists, email automation, an AI-first helpdesk (TicketFlow), and AI-ready appointment booking (Flowcal) for SMEs in Belgium and France.
-We design and operate every project with compliance baked in.
+At Flowful, we build web and internal chatbots, AI phone receptionists, and email automation for SMEs in Belgium and France (an AI-first helpdesk, TicketFlow, and AI-ready booking, Flowcal, are shipping next).
+We design our systems with compliance in mind from day one.
 We are not a law firm.
-Anything below is how we build, not legal advice; bring in a specialist for the formal conformity work.
+What follows describes how we build, not legal advice.

 • Human-in-the-loop where it matters.
-Our email automation can require human approval before sending.
-Our voice agents escalate to a person when a caller’s request falls outside scope.
+Email Automation can be configured with human approval before sending, and we recommend it for outbound or higher-stakes flows.
+Voice agents escalate to a person when out of scope.

-• Data Processing Agreement (DPA) available on request.
-Our DPA covers both GDPR and AI-specific obligations, including the no-training clause and the sub-processor list.
-Email contact@flowful.ai to receive it.
+• DPA available on request.
+Covers GDPR and AI-specific obligations including the no-training clause and the sub-processor list.
+Get in touch.

 Belgian-Specific Resources